kai-ma/bristol_project/README.md

-**I want to see other people's high-quality consultations and answers, which may solve my troubles.**
+**♥ I want to see other people's high-quality consultations and answers, which may solve my troubles.**

 - The Book of Answers shows high quality conversations by topics: like Self / Family / Campus/ Love /Marriage/  Friendship / Social / Workplace / Disease / Psychology and so on
 - Recommend option in the conversation.
 Click recommend, then select the topic, the other person in the conversation will receive a recommendation request.